open/close all folders

 - Torture Cellar: The Cable Street Watchhouse has one of these.

-- Two Plus Torture Equals Five: Captain Findthee Swing uses craniometrics to determine whether someone was a criminal or not.
+- 2 + Torture = 5: Captain Findthee Swing uses craniometrics to determine whether someone was a criminal or not.
 And funnily enough, after a short stay in the care of his much more direct underlings, he would inevitably be proven right.

 - Verbal Tic: Swing's unusuallypaced... speech pattern is something Vimes picks up on in their first encounter.